accordionjourneyman/databricks_kimball_framework/README.md

 ### Duplicate keys in SCD2
 Verify `natural_keys` uniquely identify business entities

-## Contributing

-See `learned_lessons.md` for architectural insights and design patterns.

 ## License

 Licensed under the Apache License, Version 2.0.
 See the `LICENSE` file for details.